grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/05 data-parameterization.md

 As k6 doesn't support parsing CSV files natively, we'll have to resort to using a library called [Papa Parse](https://www.papaparse.com/).

-You can download the library and and import it locally like this:
+You can download the library and import it locally like this:

 <div class="code-group" data-props='{ "labels": ["papaparse-local-import.js"], "lineNumbers": [true] }'>